metaplatform/meta-codebase/pages/20_META_API/_excerpt.md

 # META API

-Specification of HTTP API used by META Platform components.
+Specification of RPC + Pub/Sub API used by META Platform components.